 “Parler is an unbiased social media focused on real user experiences and engagement.
 Our content is moderated based off the FCC and the Supreme Court of the United States, which enables free expression without violence and a lack of censorship.
 Parler never shares your personal data.”

-Parler is a social media platform specifically for microblogging founded by CEO John Matze.
+Parler is a social media platform specifically for microblogging founded by former CEO John Matze.
 It officially launched in August 2018.
 After spending even just a couple of minutes on the platform, it’s clear that Matze intends for the platform to be a competitor to Twitter.

 Matze himself isn’t shy about that either.
 In an interview with Fox News, Matze said: “It’ll feel very similar to Twitter, which I’m sure many people are accustomed to.
 However … we take a really firm stance that we want to be unbiased.”

 So what are the main differences between Twitter and Parler?
 We’re glad you asked.

 In the aftermath of the 2020 Presidential election and due to Facebook and Twitter’s implementation of draconian content restrictions and warnings, Parler usage surged.
 Parler saw an influx of nearly 4 million new users, including many prominent conservative personalities and organizations.
 The app skyrocketed to the #1 spot in the Google Play Store and the Apple App Store.